val314159/christophergs.github.io/about.md

 	<section class="about-text">

-		<p>I'm 27, from London, and have been living in Beijing for the past 18 months.
+		<p>I'm 27, from London, and have been living in Beijing since October 2013.

 		One of my favorite quotes is from mighty Carl Friedrich Gauss: